About Chronic Health and Mobility Impairments

 - Physical Education - PE classes can be arranged for students needing special accommodations due to physical impairment.
 A PE faculty member, trained in adaptation for disabilities, will be available to offer alternative classes to those who are in need of this type of accommodation.

 - Transportation - A motorized vehicle is available for those with temporary mobility impairments.
-A wheelchair accessible minivan for those who need it.
-Check with the Office of Disability Services if you think you have need of either vehicle.
+A wheelchair accessible mini van is also available to those who need it.
+Check with the Office of Disability Services if you think you have need for either vehicle.

-Any further assistance or accommodations needed should be discussed with the Director of Disability Services.
+Any further assistance or accommodations needed should be discussed with the Director of Disability Services located in Murray Library 115C. .